kedacore/keda-docs/content/scalers/apache-kafka-topic.md

       brokerList: kafka.svc:9092
       consumerGroup: my-group
       topic: test-topic
-      lagThreshold: '5' # Optional.
+      lagThreshold: '5'
+      authMode: "sasl_plaintext"
+      username: "admin"
+      passwd: "admin"
+```

+**Parameter list:**

+- `lagThreshold` Optional.
 How much the stream is lagging on the current consumer group
-```
+- `authMode` Kafka sasl auth mode.
+Optional.
+The default value is none.
+For now, it must be one of none, sasl_plaintext, sasl_scram_sha256, sasl_scram_sha512.
+- `username` Optional.
+If authmode is not none, this is required.
+- `passwd` Optional.If authmode is not none, this is required.

 ### Authentication Parameters